-I write for a variety of national and regional outlets, frequently covering politics, urban development, the environment, and technology.
-I’m currently a columnist for Pittsburgh Magazine, where I write on urban development, and teach journalism at the University of Pittsburgh.
+I’m currently the news director at 90.5 WESA, Pittsburgh’s NPR news station.
+In the past, I’ve written for a variety of national and regional outlets, frequently covering politics, urban development, the environment, and technology.
+I’m a former columnist for Pittsburgh Magazine and have taught journalism at the University of Pittsburgh.

-I also recently created PGH Paper Streets, which tracks/maps major development projects in the city of Pittsburgh.
+I also created PGH Paper Streets, a now mothballed site which tracked and mapped major development projects in the city of Pittsburgh.
 Back in 2012, I co-created The Endorser, which integrated social media, narrative political journalism, and a voter guide to help inform people at the ballot box.

 Previously, I worked as the executive editor for Boston Magazine and the digital/senior editor of 5280, Denver’s city magazine.
 My freelance work has appeared in Outside, Backpacker, MIT Technology Review, Matter, PublicSource, Real Simple, Skiing, Men’s Journal, American Cowboy, Entrepreneur, The New Republic, Monocle, Chicago Tribune, NationSwell, and Philadelphia Magazine.